 Another thing I would like to mention, since routers usually don't have a built-in male Ethernet port, it is possible to create a double-sided male mini Ethernet cable to have something that resembles the Shark Jack device.

-For this you will need an unshielded twisted pair (UTP) patch cable, a modular connector, (8P8C plug, aka RJ45), a crimping tool, and a cable tester (optional, but recommended!).
-Google and YouTube is your friend!
+For this, you will need an unshielded twisted pair (UTP) patch cable, a modular connector (8P8C plug, aka RJ45), a crimping tool, and a cable tester (optional, but recommended!).
+Google and YouTube are your friends!

 To make it easy, I created a GitLab repository that contains all the files needed to easily generate your own custom firmware.